 Artdependence Magazine pdf

-Magz Hall shortlisted for The British Composer Awards
+Magz Hall shortlisted for The British Composer Awards in Sound Art

 Sound and radio artist Magz Hall who is currently exhibiting work as part of Jerwood Open Forest (at Jerwood Space until 11 December) has been shortlisted for The British Composer Awards.
 She joins eight other friends and alumni of Jerwood Charitable Foundation, including Mark Bowden, a British composer of chamber, orchestral and vocal music.
 We supported Mark with a Small Grant in 2015 to undertake a research onsite at CERN, the site of the Hadron Collider, for a new oratorio commissioned by BBC National Orchestra of Wales.

-London Live TV featuring Magz Hall
+London Live TV Interview with Magz Hall

 “In the case of Magz Hall, the audience is a key element in the very feeding of content into her project.
 With a long history of experience in sound and radio arts, Hall’s idea was partly inspired by American forests and the fact that in the 1920’s some members of the army used tall trees as antennas.
 The artist is actually going to use the trees to send out a radio signal that will contain visitors’ recorded dreams.